EEG-based Emotional Video Classification via Learning Connectivity Structure: Experiments

 In Table \ref{table:accuracy_graph}, we show the accuracy of our model for various combinations of the graph sampling method, the number of graph layers ($K$), and the existence of the skip layer.
-The result shows that the number of graph layers is the most important parameter.
-Single-layer graphs, considered in most existing studies, are not sufficient, and modeling different types of inter-region interaction with separate graph layers is highly beneficial.
-Among the three graph sampling methods, the deterministic thresholding method shows the best performance except the case for $K=1$, and the continuous sampling method also shows good performance when the number of graph layers is large.
-It seems that the restriction of choosing only one edge among the graph layers in the stochastic sampling method limits the performance.
-The existence of the skip layer has only a minor effect to the performance, especially when the number of graph layers is large.

-The extracted graph structures are analyzed using the t-SNE technique \cite{maaten2008visualizing}.
-Figure \ref{fig:tsne} compares the t-SNE visualization of the original EEG signals and the adjacency matrices of all graph layers in the extracted graphs for two subjects, where different colors indicate different classes.
-In Figures \ref{fig:tsne}(a) and \ref{fig:tsne}(c), the raw signals of different classes are rather mixed, so it is not easy to distinguish them.
-On the other hand, the graphs of the same class are closely grouped in Figures \ref{fig:tsne}(b) and \ref{fig:tsne}(d), which greatly contributes to classification.
+For the DEAP database, the results show that the sampling method is an important hyperparameter, while the number of graph layers including the existence of the skip layer is relatively minor.
+The deterministic thresholding method shows the best performance overall.
+The main difference of deterministic thresholding from the other sampling methods is that it can assign explicit connectivity in multiple graph layers, which seems to lead to slight performance gains.
+In the case of the DREAMER database, the performance variation across the different conditions is relatively low, probably due to the smaller number of electrodes and consequently the smaller size of graphs.